 Sandberg can undertake a Ground Penetrating Radar (GPR) non-intrusive survey of masonry and concrete retaining walls to determine:

 GPR requires access to one side only.
 Scanning at regular intervals, both longitudinally and vertically, can produce section profiles through the wall construction.
-Vertical scans will identify any taper or steps in wall thickness with height of the wall.
+Vertical scans will identify any taper or steps in wall thickness with the height of the wall.
 Longitudinal scans will identify lateral changes in thickness and can detect the presence of buttresses or counterforts along the back of the retaining wall.

 Contact us to find out more about our GPR retaining wall surveys and how we can help you: